mreindl118-boop/Beach-City-Babes/README.md

   spicy (tier-gated), or a *come find me* that summons them in person.
 - **Heat escalates.** Relationship tiers (Strangers → Flirting → Dating →
-  Lovers) unlock steamier dialogue banks, spicier gift reactions, more daring outfits and sultrier poses in the art, and night-time backdrops.
+  Lovers) unlock steamier dialogue banks, spicier gift reactions, more daring outfits and sultrier poses in the art, and night-time backdrops and situations.
 - **The big finish.** Max both meters and invite them to the Bonfire: a fully animated finale — sunset dissolve, firelight, the kiss, fireworks, hearts, and a knowing fade to sexual satisfaction in steam scenes of salacious actions.